Spaying

 There are several monitoring devices that can be used during your pet’s anesthetic.
 At our clinic, a technician continually assesses your pet’s vital signs during the procedure.
 Your pet will also be monitored by VetSpec PM6 which records body temperature, oxygen level, respiration rate, and blood pressure every 3 minutes.
 This information is then printed and kept in your pets file.
 Although the risk of an anesthetic death in a normal healthy pet is very rare, monitoring devices and procedures allow for a fast response to an anesthetic emergency.
 Fast responses can save lives.
 Please call or visit our facility to learn more about our neutering procedures.

 *At AVC, we strongly recommend waiting until your pet’s growth plates have fully closed before spaying/neutering.
 The closure of these plates is dependent upon the sex hormones released throughout puberty.
 Just as in humans, puberty and sexual maturation is imperative for your pet’s bone, brain and organ development.
 Neutering or spaying your pet before they’ve had a chance to reach this developmental stage in their life can cause abnormal bone growth which often leads to orthopedic disorders including hip dysplasia and osteosarcoma (bone cancer).
 In females, 5-20% of those who are spayed before reaching puberty will suffer from estrogen-responsive urinary incontinence (also known as “Spay-Incontinence”).The traditional spay/neuter age of six months as well as the modern practice of pediatric spay/neuter appear to predispose dogs to health risks that could otherwise be avoided by waiting until the dog is physically mature.¹ Physical maturation depends on the size and species of the animal.
 Cats and small dogs should be sterilized after 6 months, medium to large breed dogs after 6-8 months and giant breeds should remain intact for at least a year before sterilization as they take considerably longer to mature and, by nature of their size, are predisposed to orthopedic disorders.
+Visit the links below to continue reading about early spay or neuter considerations.

 Traditional Spays